tombola/taskplanner_django/docs/implementation.md

 5. Navigate to `/tasks/create/`
 6. Select template from dropdown (page reloads showing token input fields based on site settings)
 7. Fill in token values
+8. Optionally add a form-specific description (can use tokens)
-8. Submit form to create tasks via Todoist API:
+9. Submit form to create tasks via Todoist API:
    - The parent task uses `parent_task_title` from settings (or template page title as fallback)
-   - Parent task description combines site description + template description (both tokenized)
+   - Parent task description combines: site description + template description + form description (all tokenized)
    - All tasks defined in the template become subtasks of the parent task
    - Subtasks defined within tasks become nested subtasks